-In this travel-blog, I will tell you about the Sheep Farming Museum and Kirkjuból at Strandir, which I was visiting for the first time.
+In this travel-blog, I will tell you about the Sheep Farming Museum, the Kaffi Kind café, and Kirkjuból at Strandir, which I was visiting for the first time.

 Sauðfjársetrið – the Sheep Farming Museum was founded as a counterpart for the close-by Museum of Icelandic Witchcraft and Sorcery in Hólmavík.

 Jón was also instrumental in founding that very popular museum up in Hólmavík.
 Seeing that a great part of the witch-craze in Iceland took place here at Strandir, then this area is a fitting place for such a museum.
 That museum attracts about 18,000 visitors annually, mainly foreign tourists.